 From soaring mountain peaks to immense waterfalls, all accessible by well-trodden trails or even by cable car, Seoraksan is the perfect antidote to the daily mayhem of Seoul.

 Third Tunnel of Aggression

 This underground tunnel stretches for almost a mile at a depth of 73 metres below ground.
 Originally built by North Korea in order to stage a surprise attack on Seoul, the tunnel travels beneath the agreed demilitarized zone and was only discovered by South Korea in 1978, a short while before its estimated completion date.

 Today parts of the tunnel are open to the public as a tourist site.
 For the ultimate experience book a guided tour in order to learn all about this, and the estimated 20 other tunnels that North Korea has built over the years.

 This crater, originally formed by sub-aqua volcanic activity, now rises over 90 metres into the sky and measures in at 600 metres across.
 The summit is rich in plant life, with a number of nationally rare plant species to be found here.

 However the best reason to climb the paths to the summit is for the most memorable sunrise of your life (hence its colloquial name).
 Note that the climb can take some time, and can be busy at peak season, so be prepared to start out early if you’re to get the very best view.

 Have you ever wondered how lava gets from deep inside the planet to bursting through the crust?
 The answer is through “lava tubes” which are literally melted or burst through rock.
 Manjang represents one of the best opportunities in the world to explore one of these subterranean tubes.
 Now empty, and resembling a long cave, this 13km long tube is now open to the public.

-This UNESCO listed site not only allows you to experience a truly unique subterranean environment but also to see all manner of unique wildlife and rock formations which are to be found here.
+This UNESCO-listed site not only allows you to experience a truly unique subterranean environment but also to see all manner of unique wildlife and rock formations that are to be found here.